Subscribe to updates

 Annual Procurement Plan 2024/25

-Beth Bayley, Contracts and Procurement Manager, introduced the Annual Procurement Strategy for 2024/25.
-She highlighted that two procurements were anticipated to exceed £1 million, requiring approval from Chief Officers and Members.
-The report also detailed strategic procurements and potential challenges.
+Beth Bayley, Contracts and Procurement Manager, presented the Authority's Annual Procurement Strategy for 2024/25.
+It was noted that two procurements were expected to exceed £1 million, requiring approval from Chief Officers and Members.
+The report also covered strategic procurements and anticipated challenges.
+A question was raised about improvements to the booking system for residents, with officers indicating they would work with boroughs to address issues where residents could only see available timeslots after completing all their details.
+The Annual Procurement Plan for 2024/25 was approved.

 Finance Update January 2024